 Stow Your Stuff!

 A note of warning: Universal isn't kidding about stowing loose articles in the free lockers.
 The ride is not intense in a roller-coaster kind of way.
-But I did lose all of the items from my pockets as the bench moved me into a prone position and shook me down.
+But we did lose items from our pockets as the bench moved us into a prone position and shook us down.
+You would too, if you have anything in your pockets.

 The vehicles' freedom of movement combined with the enveloping screens gives a 'you-are-there', dimensional quality.
-Among the many design mysteries that had me scratching my head was the fact that the vehicles are constantly moving forward on a track through the ride building, yet the screens remain fixed in front of the benches for at least 20 seconds at a time for each of the filmed sequences.
-I think that each ride vehicle has its own mini domed screen that follows it for the duration of each sequence.
-(Universal officials would not confirm this.)
+Among the many design mysteries that had us scratching our heads was the fact that the vehicles are constantly moving forward on a track through the ride building, yet the screens remain fixed in front of the benches for at least 20 seconds at a time for each of the filmed sequences.
+Each ride vehicle has its own mini domed screen that follows it for the duration of each sequence and the vehicle and screen follow a circular path for each scene.
 Considering the number of vehicles in the high-capacity ride, that's a lot of screens.
 And a testament to the ingenuity and level of attention lavished on Forbidden Journey.

 What's the Story?